RYWei/Cross-Device-UI-Diff-Dataset/README.md

     ├── diff
     ├── label.csv
     └── same
+""

-- diff: There is difference in the image
+* _./diff/_: There is difference in the image
-- same: There is no difference in the image
+* _./same/_: There is no difference in the image
-- label.csv: The type and location of the difference label.
-Each row in label.csv represents the information of a pair of images, which is composed of 4 fields: base image path, test image path, whether there is difference, and the type and location information of difference area
+* _.label.csv_: The type and location of the difference label.
+Each row in label.csv represents the information of a pair of images, which is composed of 4 fields:
+  * base image path
+  * test image path
+  * whether there is difference
+  * the type and location information of difference area